0

 Feeling Weak and Faint After Fasting for 20 Hours

-The practice has been gaining traction, yet many find it challenging to implement effectively.
+Intermittent fasting is a practice that has been gaining traction, yet many find it challenging to implement effectively.

 Understanding the nuances of intermittent fasting is essential to reap its benefits without experiencing discomfort or setbacks.